 Pact is giving people better access to vital health and social services by strengthening local systems and building the capacity of local institutions to improve services long beyond our presence.

-In partnership with communities, governments, local nonprofits and care providers and the private sector, we improve health and social systems around the world, especially those that serve people who are challenged by poverty and marginalization, expanding families’ access to quality health care and essential social services.
+Together with our partners, we improve health and social systems around the world, especially those that serve people who are challenged by poverty and marginalization.

 Our health work has three main focuses: